ataiva-software/vertex/integration-tests/docs/e2e-testing-suite.md

 ## Conclusion

-The End-to-End Testing Suite provides a comprehensive, production-ready solution for validating the Eden DevOps Suite.
+The End-to-End Testing Suite provides a comprehensive, production-ready solution for validating the Vertex DevOps Suite.
 It replaces all previously mocked tests with real, production-grade tests that ensure the reliability, performance, and security of the entire platform.